we-build-it/auto-v2-contracts/auto-workflow-manager/ARCHITECTURE_BRIEF.md

 pub struct ActionMsg {
     pub params: HashMap<ParamId, ActionParamValue>, // Action parameters pub next_actions: HashSet<ActionId>,            // Allowed actions after this one
-    pub final_state: bool,                          // True if the workflow can be restarted after this action pub templates: HashMap<TemplateId, Template>,   // Allowed templates for this action.
+    pub templates: HashMap<TemplateId, Template>,   // Allowed templates for this action.
 The TemplateId is a hash over the template's fields. pub whitelisted_contracts: HashSet<String>,     // Allowed contracts to be called by this action }